inform-health-informatics/emap_documentation/technical_overview/Background_information.md

 * information about people in the hospital such as patients, doctors and nurses
 * key information about the patient, e.g. demographics (age, ethnicity, etc.), but also their past medical history, medication they are regularly taking, allergies, advanced care decisions and so on
-* diagnostic instruments and people being able to operate this equipment
+* diagnostic instruments and the output thereof, such as laboratory information or imaging results
 * locations where either diagnostics or treatments are happening (e.g. wards, operation theatres or special units)
 * important time points on a patient journey, e.g. admission and duration of a hospital stay, number of hospital visit for a condition and
-* medication/treatments administered to patients in the hospital
+* medication/treatments administered to patients while in the hospital

 Any data pipeline employed in a hospital setting must be able to handle these different concepts adequately.
+In order to understand how the EMAP pipeline is handling these concepts, it is best to start reading the [technical overview of the pipeline](./Technical_overview_of_EMAP.md).